-Fine motor skills activities for preschoolers are an essential part of early learning that you may not have noticed as you walked through your child's early learning environment.
+Fine motor skills activities for preschoolers are an essential part of early learning but what are they?

 To accomplish essential everyday activities, children need to build their fine motor skills, especially as they enter kindergarten and are expected to write with a pencil.
 Weak muscle tone in the hands would lead to very wobbly and lightly written letters, and more importantly a child who feels like they are "not good" at writing.

-But there are plenty of fun and easy ways to build up little hand muscles that you can do with your little one with things you already have around the house.
+But there are plenty of fun and easy ways to build up little hand and finger muscles that you can do with your little one with things you already have around the house.

 *As an Amazon affiliate, I may get a small commission for purchases made through links in this post.